Implementing Dynamic User Routing

 select username, email from accounts;

-Note that if the American user was routed to the below European database, the user would not be found and would experience a login error.
-The reverse proxy will prevent this from ever happening, though, due to its reliable routing:
+Each user only exists in one database.
+If users were routed to the wrong data source, they would experience a login error.
+The reverse proxy will prevent this from ever happening, due to its reliable routing:

 Test Logins